Hendejac/CpHMD-Analysis/index.md

 #### Included Classes
 1.) class lambda_data

-*This class allows you to load lambda files and calculate the unprotated fractions and compute the running average of the unprotated fractions.*
+*This class allows you to load lambda files and calculate the unprotated fractions and compute the running of the unprotated fractions.*

 2.) class plotting_lambda_data

-*This class allows for plotting of the the running average of the unprotated fraction and titration curves of titratable residues.*
+*This class allows for plotting of the running unprotonated fractions over time and titration curves of titratable residues.*

 3.) class log_analysis_charmm